-Monolithic earth systems include a similar spectrum of clayrich to cement-rich mixtures packed or tamped into forms made of another material that give shape to the wall, floor, or roof plane.
+Monolithic earth systems include a similar spectrum of clay-rich to cement-rich mixtures packed or tamped into forms made of another material that give shape to the wall, floor, or roof plane.
 The technology required for the forms, mixing, and placement of the material becomes more complex through time as modern building performance codes are more precisely defined and modern aesthetic preferences favor clean and crisp surfaces.
-Puddled adobe. cob, rammed earth. pise, tapial, soil cement, and poured-in-place concrete are examples of earthen structures that are monolithic in nature.
-These technologies are native to a greater variety of climate zones, having originated in arid regions but spread to areas of cooler temperature and higher moisture because the self-supporting systems could dry slowly without threatening structural failure and the earth could be mixed with better insulating materials.
+Puddled adobe, cob, rammed earth, pise, tapial, soil cement, and poured-in-place concrete are examples of earthen structures that are monolithic in nature.
 The monolithically formed structures also have greater plasticity than modular systems, and often take on more fluid configurations.
-The sensibilities about human scale and the spatial qualities generated by monolithic systems are otherwise very similar to the modular systems, influenced by the way the systems are made and the capacities of the materials.
+The sensibilities about human scale and the spatial qualities generated by monolithic systems are otherwise very similar to the modular systems, influenced by the way the systems are made and the capaciFigure 2 monolithic earth systems: rammed earth circa 1350 and rammed earth 2002.

+ties of the materials.